discord-tickets/docs/docs/self-hosting/configuration.md

 <small>:material-factory: Default: `0.0.0.0`</small>

 The interface that the integrated web server will listen on.
+The default accepts connections from anywhere (assuming your firewall allows it).

 ### `HTTP_PORT`